Hecate2/blockchain-security-guidelines/README.md

 #### Only relay verified payloads

-We do not need a flood of rubbish packages being relayed by naive honest nodes!
-This prevents someone utilizing your P2P network as an instant messaging or bittorrent software.
+We do not need a flood of rubbish packages being relayed by naïve honest nodes!
+Relaying only verified payloads prevents someone utilizing your P2P network as an instant messaging or bittorrent software, or just cast a broadcast storm attack.

 #### Send payloads passively

 Do not broadcast something that you just received.
 Anything sent by codes may lead to broadcast storms.
-Send payloads with careful bandwidth limit on idempotent `GET` requests.
+It's safer to send payloads with careful bandwidth limit on idempotent `GET` requests.

 #### Verify the source IP address before responding